List of hop varieties: Crystal

 An American triploid variety developed in 1993 from Hallertau, Cascade, Brewer's Gold and Early Green.
 It is spicier than Hallertau (cinnamon, black pepper, and nutmeg).
 Substitutes: any Hallertau variety, Mount Hood, Liberty.

 El Dorado

 Developed by CLS Farms and formally released in the fall of 2010.
 High alpha with tropical fruit flavors.

 Ekuanot

 Developed by the Hop Breeding Company and released in 2014.
 A high oil content hop known for strong aroma including fruitiness, eucalyptus, clove, and tobacco.
 Formerly known as Equinox.
 14.5 - 15.5% Alpha acids.

 Eroica

 This cultivar with its pale green bine was bred in 1968 with its sister Galena from Brewers Gold with an open pollination.
 It was released in 1979 in Idaho, one of the three hop cultivation areas on America's West Coast It is strongly "catty" flavored bittering hop with an alpha acid content ranging from 10–13% and used often in wheat beers.
 Substitutes: Galena, Nugget, Olympic.

+Fulcrum

+Fulcrum is a Midwest grown hop with a light citrus profile.
+Moderate alpha acids, total oils and lower cohumulone content. potentially a Citra or Centennial crossed with a Fuggle hop to grow more reliably, resulting in a citrus beer with a less intense finish.
+Breweries like Founders, Bell's, and Three Floyd's are rumored to have used a Midwestern grown version of the Citra hop.
+Evidence suggests Fulcrum is likely only an urban legend.
+More likely, it is the Citra or combinations creating the effect.